ichbinjakes/PdfToImage/README.md

 ### Limitations
 Theoretically the program can handle pdf files up to 2Gb, this has not been tested for lack of such a file.
-Such a file could require upwards of 4Gb of ram.
+Such a file could require upwards of 4Gb of ram to run.

 ### Todo
 - potentially implement completely in python